 The Orthodox Catholic Church of Jesus Christ

 Many believe that Orthodoxy is one of the many ‘Churches’ around.
-They Orthodoxy is another sect of Christianity.
+They believe that Orthodoxy is just another sect of Christianity.
 Both contentions are wrong.
 ‘Orthodoxy’ simply means ‘true glory’ or ‘true faith’.
-The Orthodox Church is not ‘one’ of the ‘churches’, it is the ONLY true Church of Christ.
+The Orthodox Church is not ‘one’ of the ‘Churches’, it is the ONLY true Church of Christ.
 This is nothing, but TRUTH.
-Since the Lord has instituted one Church, then the question is irrelevant.
+Since the Lord has instituted one Church, then the question of many is irrelevant.
 Moreover, Orthodoxy cannot be called a religion, because every religion tries to meet the inner needs of man.
 In contrast, Orthodoxy heals the spiritually ailing man (meaning every human) and renders him holy; this being the tangible and obvious proof of her truth.

 Orthodox Church is the original Christian Church, the Church founded by the Lord Jesus Christ as described within the pages of the New Testament.
 Her history can be traced in unbroken continuity all the way back to Christ and His Apostles.

-The Orthodox Church is the home of great writers right from St Cyril of Alexandria, the Cappadocian fathers and to mention of recent times, there are people like Dostoyevsky, Paulose Mar Gregorious, Fr V C Samuel and many others.
+The Orthodox Church is the home of great writers right from St. Cyril of Alexandria, the Cappadocian fathers and to mention of recent times, there are people like Dostoevsky, Paulose Mar Gregorious, Fr.
+V. C. Samuel and many others.

 The Orthodox Church upholds and strictly follows the teachings of the Holy Apostles and those of the Holy Church Fathers.
 The Priesthood, Apostolic Succession, the Sacraments of Church life, prayers for the departed and the intercession of the saints are just some of the core elements of the Orthodox Faith.